Here you will find frequently asked questions related to the Transforming Midwifery Care consultation. These will be continually updated.

 The safety of mothers and the 5,000 babies born each year in Shropshire, Telford and Wrekin is our number one priority when we are thinking about making any changes to midwifery care.

-The way we deliver midwifery care in Shropshire, Telford and Wrekin has not changed for over 30 years, but our communities and the needs of women and their families have.
-This means that:
+The way midwifery care services are designed and organised in Shropshire, Telford and Wrekin has not changed for over 30 years, but our communities and the needs of women and their families have.

-- More women are being identified as having higher risks of complications during pregnancy
+- More women are being identified as having higher risks of complications during pregnancy, for example, due to rates of obesity and smoking in pregnancy

 - The number of midwives and maternity support workers are not based where most women need them to be